 The Bible Speaks - Words of Inspiration - Redemption

-Send a text The story of Philemon, Onesimus, and Paul is a powerful reminder of the transforming power of redemption.
+Send us Fan Mail The story of Philemon, Onesimus, and Paul is a powerful reminder of the transforming power of redemption.
 It shows us that no one is beyond the reach of God’s grace, and that through Christ, we are all offered a new identity and a new purpose.
 As redeemed people, we are called to live in this truth, to extend grace to others, and to walk in the freedom that Christ has given us.

 The story of Philemon, Onesimus, and Paul is a powerful reminder of the transforming power of redemption.
 It shows us that no one is beyond the reach of God’s grace, and that through Christ, we are all offered a new identity and a new purpose.
 As redeemed people, we are called to live in this truth, to extend grace to others, and to walk in the freedom that Christ has given us.